StephanAkkerman/binance-data/README.md

 # BinanceData
 BinanceData is a simple Python script that lets you fetch data using their API.
 You don't need to have an account to make this work.
-Use fetchData(symbol, amount, timeframe) to get a pandas DataFrame consisting of the data.
+Using `fetchData(symbol, amount, timeframe)` returns a Pandas DataFrame readible by TensorTrade consisting of the most up to date data of Binance.

-How to use:
+## How to use
-- Add the BinanceData.py to same directory you're working in.
+- Add the `data.py` to same directory you're working in.
-- Write: from BinanceData import fetchData.
+- Write: `from data import fetchData`.
-- To get the latest 500 daily data points of OHLCV on the BTCUSDT pair, write: fetchData(symbol="BTCUSDT", amount=1, timeframe='1d')
+- To get the latest 500 daily data points of OHLCV on the BTCUSDT pair, write: `fetchData(symbol="BTCUSDT", amount=1, timeframe='1d')`

+## Arguments
+### Symbol
 Symbol can be any pair availble on Binance.

+### Amount
 Amount is the amount of rows you would like to have returned times 500, so amount=2 will return 1000 rows.

+### Timeframe
 Supported time frames are: '1m', '3m', '5m', '15m', '30m', '1h', '2h', '4h', '6h', '8h', '12h', '1d', '3d', '1w', '1M'.

+## Note
-Note: The volume is converted to USDT in this example, volume will always be converted to the second coin in a pair.
+The volume is converted to USDT in this example, volume will always be converted to the second coin in a pair.

-# Different exchange?
+## Different exchange?
 If you need another exchange for some reason, check out: https://github.com/StephanAkkerman/Crypto_OHLCV.
-It works the same, but there are more exchanges available.
+It functions the same as this script, but there are more exchanges available.